woojoo666/arcana-notes/interpreter/Readme.md

 	npm install --dev

-and run tests using
+and run tests by opening `jasmine_tests.html` in the browser and checking the console

-	npm test